Bumper to bumper on China lots, unsold cars spur strategy shift

 This will likely remain the case until Nissan begins production of some Infiniti cars in China in 2014, added the executive.
 He declined to be identified as inventory and profitability levels are not usually made public.

 Mainstream brands are also having to deal with rising inventories, auto executives and dealers say.
-Rajeev Chaba, a Shanghai-based senior sales and marketing executive for General Motors Co (GM.N), said average inventory levels for the industry have swollen to 60-75 days, up from the 30-45 days generally seen as desirable.
+Rajeev Chaba, a Shanghai-based senior sales and marketing executive for General Motors Co, said average inventory levels for the industry have swollen to 60-75 days, up from the 30-45 days generally seen as desirable.

 GM executives say their China inventory levels are below the industry average, although they declined to provide figures.